joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/09/08/world/europe/paris-eiffel-tower-closed-strike-hindu-temple.html

 **UK Imposes Sanctions on Israeli Settlements in West Bank, Accuses Settlers of Ethnic Cleansing**\
-`The U.K. said Israel had “turned a blind eye” to violence against Palestinians by extremist settlers, as it and other countries announced a ban on trade with illegal settlements.`\
+`Britain said Israel had “turned a blind eye” to violence against Palestinians by extremist settlers, as it joined allies in announcing a ban on trade with illegal settlements.`\
 https://www.nytimes.com/2026/09/08/world/europe/uk-sanctions-israel-west-bank-settlements.html

 **Why the Pentagon Is Doing Polygraphs, and Officials Prepare to Release Huge Set of 9/11 Documents**\